Just Landed

 Similar to other European countries, you can pay for your calls in two different ways: prepaid or contract.

 Prepaid phones: With prepaid phones, you have maximum flexibility since you pay as you go.
-As you need more credit you simply buy recharge cards ( recargas) that are widely available from El Corte Ingles, your local kiosk or online (Just Landed will soon offer this service).
+As you need more credit you simply recharge your card (recargas) at a local supermarket, at your local kiosk (estanco), at the ATM, or online.
 The minimum amount of credit that you must add is usually between 5 and 10 euros.
+Prepaid tariffs can work as a kind of contract and include free minutes, free messages and internet as well.
+If you recharge your card, you will be able to use the services you signed up for.
+If you don’t pay, you won’t get your free minutes, messages or internet.

 Contract: The other option available is to sign a contract.
 Besides delaying payment until the end of the month, the benefits of a contract are lower calling rates (quite significantly in some cases) and better deals on new phones.